 All of those attractions help support the ambitions of students who attend vocational institutes in areas like Reno or trade schools in Las Vegas.
 Nevada simply attracts people who want to have fun or experience more joyful and enriching connections with nature or other people.
 And the variety of occupations that the tourism and entertainment sectors support is truly compelling.

 For example, many Nevadans have good jobs in the culinary industry.
-In fact, more than 86,400 job openings related to preparing and serving food could become available in this state between 2012 and 2022—more job openings than any other occupational area.3 And many other residents of this state have successful careers related to areas like art and music, spa and beauty services, video and photography services, security services, and even professional design and multimedia services.
-Check out the rates of employment growth that are projected for the following occupations from 2012 to 2022:3
+In fact, according to the Nevada Department of Employment, Training, and Rehabilitation (DETR), more than 86,400 job openings related to preparing and serving food could become available in this state between 2012 and 2022—more job openings than any other occupational area.
+And many other residents of this state have successful careers related to areas like art and music, spa and beauty services, video and photography services, security services, and even professional design and multimedia services.
+Check out the rates of employment growth that the DETR projects for the following occupations from 2012 to 2022:

 - Restaurant cooks—17.3 percent